Man of Flowers (1983) dir. Paul Cox

 w/ Beth Grant, Leslie Jordan, Bonnie Bedelia, Ann Walker, Kirk Geiger, Delta Burke, Beau Bridges, Rosemary Alexander, Sarah Hunley, Newell Alexander, Olivia Newton-John, Earl H. Bullock, Mary Margaret Lewis, Gloria LeRoy

-Revered matriarch Peggy (LeRoy) trips over her lover’s prosthetic legs in a hotel room and dies.
+Revered matriarch Peggy (Gloria LeRoy) trips over her lover’s prosthetic legs in a hotel room and dies.
 This off-screen scandal frames a tangle of white trash storylines set in Texas, all great fun, and one storyline set in L.A.
 What raises the ‘trashy’ Texas scenes to an art form is the dialogue—tightly loaded with backstory and hilarious details—and its zing-a-ding delivery by a winning cast.
-Walker and Bedelia play Peggy’s daughters, one a buxom flirt and the other a tight-ass.
-Brother Boy (Jordan) is Peggy’s institutionalized son who dresses like Tammy Wynette.
-Peggy’s sister (Grant) is the voice of reason even as she’s trying to quit smoking (no one can say “lugnuts” or “tallywacker” like good ol’ Beth Grant).
-Only the message-burdened parts with Peggy’s grandson Ty (Geiger), a gay actor discovering gay pride in Hollywood, ring hollow to me.
-Brother Boy is a stereotype, certainly, but Jordan (My Trip Down the Pink Carpet) brings such sincerity to the character, especially when facing off with his hilariously insincere therapist (Rosemary Alexander).
+Ann Walker and Bonnie Bedelia play Peggy’s daughters, one a buxom flirt and the other a tight-ass.
+Leslie Jordan is now iconic as Brother Boy, Peggy’s institutionalized son who dresses like Tammy Wynette.
+The pitch-perfect* Beth Grant plays Peggy’s sister, a voice of reason even as she’s trying to quit smoking (*no one can say “lugnuts” or “tallywacker” like good ol’ Beth Grant).
+Only the message-burdened parts with Peggy’s grandson Ty (Kirk Geiger), a gay actor discovering gay pride in Hollywood, ring hollow to me.
+Brother Boy is a stereotype, certainly, but Jordan (My Trip Down the Pink Carpet, American Horror Story) brings such sincerity to the character, especially when facing off with his hilariously insincere therapist (Rosemary Alexander).
 Real depth can be seen in his eyes, through all that mascara and eye shadow, and his retort “Can you see my pussy now?” is the movie’s most heroic line.
-Other notable actors are TV icon Burke in a role she nails, ever-pleasant Bridges, Hunley as the lushiest lush this side of Lushville, and ONJ singing the fun title track.
-SL achieved a cult following on DVD significant enough to prompt a prequel TV series in 2008.
+Other notable actors are TV icon Delta Burke in a role she nails, ever-pleasant Jeff Bridges, Sarah Hunley as the lushiest lush this side of Lushville, and Olivia Newton-John singing the fun title track.
+Sordid Lives achieved a cult following on DVD significant enough to prompt a prequel TV series in 2008.